How to Design Your Ideal Diet

 5. Demographic Factors (age, gender, etc.)

 Typically, males need more protein and complex carbohydrates than women.
 They also have different micronutrient needs.
-Women and men need specific nutrients at each stage of life, so take into consideration where you are in life and what your micronutrient needs are at this time and as you age.
+People need specific nutrients at each stage of life, so take into consideration where you are in life and what your micronutrient needs are at this time and as you age.

 Children will also need varied nutrients at different stages of development to ensure their bodies and minds are ready to grow and learn.